"Flux-balance formulae" for extreme mass-ratio inspirals: Flux formulae from the averaged Hamilton equation

 \subsection{Flux formulae}

-Our final task is to assemble the results in previous subsections, and derive flux formulae from the $\tau$-averaged Hamilton's equations of Eq.~\eqref{F-dJdt}.
-For non-resonant case, Eq.~\eqref{dPhidw-ave} can now be substituted into the right-hand side of Eq.~\eqref{F-dJdt}.
+Our final task is to assemble the results in previous subsections, and derive flux formulae from the $\tau$-averaged Hamilton equations of Eq.~\eqref{F-dJdt}.
+For the non-resonant case, Eq.~\eqref{dPhidw-ave} can now be substituted into the right-hand side of Eq.~\eqref{F-dJdt}.
 We simply arrive at